cnakpil/atls4630-fwd-temp/documentation/week2/week2.md

 - [x] Multiple HTML pages linked together in a logical manner
 - [x] Pages styled with CSS, linked externally
-- [ ] Responsive design
+- [x] Responsive design
-- [ ] Clear organization between assignments and projects
+- [x] Clear organization between assignments and projects
 - [ ] Links to the process journal for each assignment/project

+### Stretch Goals

+- [ ] Animations on link hover
+- [ ] Light/Dark mode
+- [ ] Improve responsiveness with JS (swap to centered justification, swapping img headers to suit smaller screen sizes)

 ---

 ## Low Fidelity Wireframes

 Contrary to proper logical order, I returned back to making some lower fidelity wireframes to help me plan the html code structure for my various layouts and pages.
+Planning out the code by hand before I begin allows me to do the code equivalent of "measure twice, cut once".

 <!-- insert hand drawn sketch images here -->

-Planning out the code before I begin allows me to do the code equivalent of "measure twice, cut once".